mysqljs/mysql/Readme.md

 ## Performing queries

-In the MySQL library library, the most basic way to perform a query is to call the `.query()` method on an object (like on a `Connection`, `Pool`, `PoolNamespace` or other similar objects).
+In the MySQL library, the most basic way to perform a query is to call the `.query()` method on an object (like on a `Connection`, `Pool`, `PoolNamespace` or other similar objects).